Low Carb Berry Trifle

 Just watch your portion sizes with this recipe.It’s definitely a moreish recipe and if you are watching your carb intake, you will want to keep a check on how much you eat.
 This recipe does serve around 16 people so if you aren’t catering for such a large crowd, you could simply halve the recipe.
 Freeze half of the cake for the next trifle and only make up half the jelly and the custard.
 I generally use about an 8″/20 cm trifle bowl for the whole recipe so you will need a lot smaller bowl if you half the recipe.

 I bet you never thought you could do low carb and low sugar and still eat trifle…and a damn fine one at that!

-- 600 ml Low Carb Custard from Scratch
+- 600 ml Low Carb Custard from Scratch made in advance

 - 2 cups mixed berries of choice strawberries, blueberries, raspberries including at least 6 large strawberries to decorate the side of the bowl.

 - 100 ml Sweet Sherry or to taste

 - Chopped blanched almonds/slivered almonds grated chocolate, mint leaves etc to garnish as desire